doummas/tools/README.md

 # tools
-this is my offensive python scripts repository i've created
+this is my offensive  scripts and tools repository i've created